RegionMiner subtask: Annotation and Statistics

 Note that almost all browsers have a general upload limit of 2 GB,

-i.e. BED files bigger than this size should be zipped before uploading from your local computer.
+i.e. files bigger than this size should be zipped before uploading from your local computer.

-This restriction does not apply when using the direct import from the GGA/GMS.
+This restriction does not apply when using the direct import from the GGA.

-Optionally you can specify a name for saving uploaded BED files on the server,
+Optionally you can specify a name for saving uploaded files on the server,

 otherwise the name of the uploaded file will be used.